-Gold and Aamchi Mumbai have a rich connection of over two centuries tracing back to an era when the city was named Bombay.
-The city and its legacy of Gold is visible from the narrow bylanes of Zaveri Bazaar, Tardeo, Dadar, and even into suburban areas such as Thane or Ghatkopar.
-Don't be shocked if one of those roads opens into a half-a-century old gold-shops.
+Gold and Aamchi Mumbai have a rich connection of over two centuries tracing back to an era when the city was Bombay.
+The city and its legacy of Gold is visible in the narrow by lanes of Zaveri Bazaar, Tardeo, Dadar, and even into suburban areas such as Thane or Ghatkopar.
+Don't be shocked if one of those roads opens into a half-a-century’ old gold-shops.
 Prominent examples of legacy jewellery names include PN Gadgil jewellers (a popular brand from Pune with branches in Mumbai) that began business sometime in 1832.
 The other popular name is Tribhovandas Bhimji Zaveri that operates at least 32 company owned stores across.
 TBZ's first store opened sometime in 1864 - 156 years ago.
 Babubhai Jagjivandas another popular name in the jewellery industry has had presence since 1919.
 Talk of legacy and the city headquartered association - The India Bullion Jewellers Association was formed in 1919.
 IBJA is a venerated name in the industry and even the RBI trusts their market-data for calculating Sovereign Gold Bonds.

 Mumbai's fabled jewellery market

 With the arrival of a new GST regime in 2018, Mumbai seized its crown of India's bullion trade hub from Ahmedabad.
-More than 60% - some say even 70% - of India's gold trade reportedly originates in the over 150-year-old Zaveri Bazaar that boasts of 7000-plus gold shops.
+More than 60% - some say even 70% - of India's gold trade reportedly originates at the over 150-year-old Zaveri Bazaar that boasts of 7000-plus gold shops.
 Zaveri means jeweller and bazaar means market.
 Zaveri bazaar is located just behind Mumbai's famed and almost always busy Chhatrapati Shivaji Terminus station, formerly known as Victoria Terminus.

-Some of these jewellery outlets are over 200 years old.
+Some of these jewellery outlets could be 200 years old.
 About 2 lakh artisans manufacture the jewellery most of India wears here.
 Zaveri Bazaar quaintly has its own version of a BIS hallmarking centre - the Dharam Kaanta.
 Big buying occasions like Dhanteras and Akshay Tritiya are when the Dharam Kaanta overflows with customers keen on being reassured that their gold is good.
-So common is gold in Zaveri bazaar that they have a special tribe of people - the Ghamelawallahs, the Bazaar's own gold diggers - who search for gold in the gutters and walk away with more than a few grams of it on their lucky days.
+So common is gold in Zaveri bazaar that they have a special tribe of people - the Ghamelawallahs, the Bazaar's own gold diggers - who search for gold in the gutters and walk away with more than a few grams of it on odd lucky days.

 The gold rate in Mumbai is usually decided by jewellers Associations in the city, primarily by the Indian Bullion and Jewellers Association (IBJA).
 IBJA arrives at the daily gold price based on international trends and by including gold import duty.
-The IBJA is almost 100 years old and publishes daily gold rates, twice a day - once in the morning and once in the evening - for gold of 999, 995 and 916 purity.
+The IBJA is almost 100 years old and publishes daily gold rates, twice a day - once in the morning and then in the evening - for gold of 999, 995 and 916 purity.
 These are the gold rates that even the Indian government follows to arrive at the price of the Sovereign Gold Bonds that they issue.

 GST at 3% is then added to the calculation (an additional 5% GST has to be paid on making charges).
 Additional costs incurred like transportation charges, the cost of security (guards) needed during this transportation and the cost of insurance are also then totted up.
 Readers must note that buying hallmarked gold and demanding bills is what every gold buyer must insist on.

 Jewellers, who make up the Association, based on demand and the leeway they have, decide whether or not to give a discount on this rate.
 If demand is high, discounts go out of the window.
-But when demand is poor and when the gold in their books has piled up, they announce a discount that they feel will lure buyers and avoid impacting their bottomline.
+But when demand is poor and when the gold in their books has piled up, they announce a discount that they feel will lure buyers and avoid impacting their bottom-line.
 Jewellers have making charges, wastage charges and other ways in to make up for the shortfall, if any.
 Some prominent gold jewellery chains though decide to go with their own rates.

-Jewellery ornament trends in Mumbai:
+Popular Jewellery Ornaments in Mumbai:

+A recent study suggests bangles and chains are the most sought-after jewellery ornaments in Mumbai and contribute between 30-40 percent of demand.
 Necklaces contribute between 15-20% and rings - ear rings and finger rings - between 5-15%.
 Unlike the south trends, gold buyers in Mumbai are interested not just in 22k gold jewellery.
 They buy 18k and 14k gold too.

 The biggest driver of gold jewellery demand in Mumbai remains bridal jewellery (50-55%).
 Daily wear jewellery accounts for another 35%-40% of demand and fashion jewellery for 5-10% of gold demand.
 The gold jewellery Mumbai's brides wear, according to a 2018 World Gold Council survey, the tode and patli are the gold bangles that are considered essential by Maharashtrian brides.